rodrigoschmitt/rodrigoschmitt.github.io/README.md

 # rodrigoschmitt.github.io
 =========================

-This website was based on the [Freelancer bootstrap theme ](http://startbootstrap.com/template-overviews/freelancer/)
+This website was based on the [Resume bootstrap theme](https://startbootstrap.com/themes/resume/)